Arcata Ball Park: Renovations

+On June 13, 2004, the ballpark unveiled a new $30,000 state of the art scoreboard, donated by Pacific Lumber Company, with the score listed out by innings and space for the jersey number of the batter, which replaced the Electro-Mech scoreboard donated by Coca-Cola that was installed sometime before 1981, which only recorded scores, balls, strikes, outs and innings.
+The current scoreboard was installed in May 2023.

+Before the 2007 season, playing with a softball field in right field since the opening of the ballpark, the park was renovated, the softball infield, backstop and mini grandstand were removed, the terrace in centerfield that helped with drainage was leveled out, three rows of addition bleacher seating was added in front of the Judo Hut down the first baseline, a picnic area down the right field line, lawn seating down the left field line, and a remodel of the concessions stand that doubled its size.
+The field lighting was changed, with the lights on wooden telephone poles, including two poles that were in play, one in left center field and one in right center field, that were installed before the 1976 season, replaced with new steel light towers.
+During the 2007 renovations, the longstanding fence distance markers of 304 feet to left field, 398 to left center, 367 to right center, 337 to the right power alley, and 306 to right field, were remeasured to their current distances of 307 to left field, 394 to left center, 368 to right center, 338 to the right power alley, and 304 to right field.
+In 2009, the cyclone fence style steel netting above the backstop was replaced by new modern backstop netting, the sound system was renovated and the wooden ballpark facade was repainted.

 Between the 2018 and 2019 seasons, the City of Arcata installed new ADA regulation bleaches, able to seat approximately 909 fans, to replace the old bleachers that would sway every time you stood up and had been in use since 1978.
-The city is also talking about building a new press box and building NCAA regulations dugouts.
-The current dugouts are chain-link fence with no roof.
+The city has also considered building NCAA regulations dugouts, as the current dugouts are chain-link fence with no roof.

-Another ballpark renovation starting at the end of the 2024 Humboldt Crabs season is expected to be finished in April 2025.
+Another ballpark renovation started at the end of the 2024 Humboldt Crabs season and finished in time for the 2025 Humboldt Crabs season.
 The renovations are funded by a $1 million budget allocation for the City of Arcata secured by California State Senator Mike McGuire in 2022, with additional funding coming from the Humboldt Crabs and the city's Open Space, Parks, Trails Special Tax fund.
-This new renovation includes expanding ADA accessibility to the left field grass seats and replacing the original redwood entrance façade with a new ADA accessible entrance with a brick façade.
+This new renovation included expanding ADA accessibility to the left field grass seats and replaced the original redwood entrance façade with a new ADA accessible entrance with a brick façade and steel slats.